dvdmtw98/blog/Post Vault/articles/2023-03-19-regex-demystified.md

 >
 >**\\s**: Matches a single whitespace character including newline character and tab

-These character classes also have negated versions that match on the characters that are not matches by their positive counterpart
+These character classes also have negated versions that match the characters that are not matched by their positive counterpart

 >**\\D**: Matches on a single non-digit character
 >